Compute Optimal Scaling of Skills: Knowledge vs Reasoning: Conclusion

 In the second part of our experiments, we focus on the impact of these findings to LLM training.
 We find that both the use of validation set and the specific datamix used to do scaling experiments have a substantial impact on the estimated compute optimal points.
 In our $6\times10^{18}$ FLOP experiments, we find that varying the ratio of code and knowledge data can result in a difference of 30\% or more in the estimated optimal parameter count for that budget for a single validation set, and almost 50\% depending on the validation set.
 Similarly, the use of validation set can result in a mismatch of over 30\% on the smallest scale, and over 10\% on the largest three scales (up to $3\times10^{21}$).
 As such, our experiments show that choosing a validation set that adequately represents a mix of what the final model should capture is critical to finding the right COs as well as that doing data ablations \emph{after} selecting COs may result in suboptimal parameter counts for the specific datamix.

 Our analysis also opens intriguing directions for future study, such as understanding the relationship between compression and skills through the lens of COs, as well as understanding the flatness or curvature of IsoFLOP curves computed on the NLL compared to accuracy-based metrics.
+Crucially, we note that the bulk of our analysis can be easily extended to additional skills using open source scaling suites, as it only requires running evaluations on pretrained models.